hmrc/property-business-api/resources/public/api/conf/common/testing.md

 Some endpoints may be marked '\[test only\]', which means that they are not available for use in Production and may change.

-### Stateful

-Some endpoints support STATEFUL gov test scenarios.
-Stateful scenarios work with groups of endpoints that represent particular types of submissions.
-For each type you can POST (or PUT) to submit or amend data, GET to retrieve or list data and DELETE to delete data.
-For example, with a STATEFUL gov test scenario a retrieval will return data based on what you submitted.

-The following groups are stateful in the sandbox:

-- UK Property Business Annual Submission
-- Foreign Property Annual Submission
-- UK Property Income and Expenses Period Summary
-- Foreign Property Income and Expenses Period Summary
-- Historic FHL UK Property Business Annual Submission
-- Historic FHL UK Property Income and Expenses Period Summary
-- Historic non-FHL UK Property Business Annual Submission
-- Historic non-FHL UK Property Income and Expenses Period Summary